PriorDrive: Enhancing Online HD Mapping with Unified Vector Priors: Related Work

 \subsection{Online Vectorized HD Map Construction}

-Recent advances in HD map construction have shifted from traditional offline methods based on SLAM techniques~\cite{LeGO-LOAM,LIO-SAM} to more dynamic approaches that utilize vehicle-mounted sensors for online HD map generation~\cite{Xie2023MVMapOH,Polydiffuse,POP-Net}.
-This shift not only reduces costs but also ensures that maps reflect up-to-date road conditions.
-Some approaches~\cite{Li2021HDMapNetAO,bevformer} treat HD map construction as a segmentation task, predicting pixel-level rasterized maps that require complex post-processing for vectorization.
-To address this limitation, recent work~\cite{Hu2024ADMapAF,GeMap,chen2024maptrakcer} has focused on developing end-to-end frameworks for vectorized map learning.
+Online vectorized HD map construction was initially treated as a segmentation task~\cite{bevformer,zhang2024self,sun2023large,guo2025depth,cui2025efficient}.
+To construct a vectorized HD map, HDMapNet~\cite{Li2021HDMapNetAO} requires complex post-processing of pixel-level rasterized maps.
 VectorMapNet~\cite{Liu2022VectorMapNetEV} introduced a coarse-to-fine, two-stage network leveraging keypoint representations.
-MapTR~\cite{liao2022maptr} advanced this concept by modeling point sets in a permutation-equivalent manner using a DETR-like~\cite{detr} one-stage network.
-HIMap~\cite{HIMAP} proposed a hybrid representation learning pipeline to capture both point-level and element-level information.
-MapQR~\cite{MAPQR} introduced a scatter-and-gather query mechanism for precise detection of content and location information, while MGMap~\cite{MGMAP} used mask-guided features to refine lane shape representations with enhanced feature detail.
-However, these methods rely solely on single-source perception data from vehicle-mounted sensors, limiting their effectiveness in challenging scenarios such as occlusion or inclement weather conditions.
+MapTR~\cite{liao2022maptr} advanced this concept by modeling point sets in a permutation-equivalent manner using a DETR-like~\cite{detr,9681188,zeng2025janusvln,xiao2025worldenv,jin2025reasoning} one-stage network.
+Subsequent studies~\cite{HIMAP,sun2025yolov4svm,zeng2024driving,lan2025contextual,lan2025mappo} have introduced various insightful approaches for further improvement.
+However, these methods rely solely on single-source perception data from vehicle-mounted sensors, limiting their effectiveness in challenging scenarios such as occlusion, inclement weather conditions or distant regions.

+The release of OpenLane-V2~\cite{wang2023openlanev2} dataset has sparked growing interest in topology reasoning within driving scenes.
+This task focuses on recognizing the topologies among lanes and lanes with traffic elements.
+TopoNet~\cite{li2023toponet} leverages GNN to update lane representation and lane topology.
+TopoMLP~\cite{wu2023topomlp} utilizes PETR~\cite{Liu2022PETRPE} for centerline detection and employs simple MLPs to predict the relationships.
+In this paper, we also apply PriorDrive to topological inference tasks, demonstrating that PriorDrive is plug and play and widely applicable to other vector tasks.